gbmhunter/blog/content/electronics/components/capacitors.md

 Capacitors are commonly used for decoupling, as this following schematic shows (taken from the Raspberry-Pi PCB design).

-{{< figure src="/images/2011/09/decoupling-caps-schematic-example-on-r-pi-pcb.png" width="396px" caption="Example usage of decoupling capacitors for IC's.
+{{< figure src="/images/2011/09/decoupling-caps-schematic-example-on-r-pi-pcb.png" width="396px" caption="Example usage of decoupling capacitors for ICs.
 Schematic is from the Raspberry-Pi PCB.
 Image from http://www.raspberrypi.org/wp-content/uploads/2012/04/Raspberry-Pi-Schematics-R1.0.pdf."  >}}

 ## Mains Line Filters